chef/automate/components/automate-chef-io/README.md

 ### Tags and Tag Groups

-* Endpoints need to appear in the rendered documentation human-readable groupings.
+* Endpoints need to appear in the rendered documentation as human-readable groupings.
 We use group and endpoint tags to create an organized and meaningful presentation for the Chef Automate API.
 * Endpoints must have a tag that is a member of a tag group in order to appear in the rendered documentation.
 Endpoints without tags that are members of a tag group will not show up.
 * An endpoint's default tag is the parent service where it was defined.
 * Every service must have a unique tag name.
 For services without unique names, follow the explicit tagging process.
 Without unique service tag names, all endpoints for all of these services appear together in the rendered documentation.